South Korea seeks talks with North to reopen industrial zone

 The zone is seen as a lucrative source of cash for the impoverished North.

-The South's 123 small- and medium-sized manufacturers paid about $130 a month to the North Korean state authorities for each of the North Korean workers they employ.
+The South's 123 small- and medium-sized manufacturers paid about $130 (84.19 pounds) a month to the North Korean state authorities for each of the North Korean workers they employ.

 U.N.
 Secretary-General Ban Ki-moon, a South Korean, said he was seriously concerned about the closure of Kaesong and "sincerely hopes the operation of the complex can return to normal as soon as possible through dialogue."